Shakirullah25/snap-app-landing-page/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - Snap Web App Landing Page

-This is a solution to the [Snap App Landing challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Snap Web App landing challenge frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents